Page 1: Biography

-This biography, written by Arthur P. Bates, was first published in the Dictionary of New Zealand Biography, vol. 4, 1998
+This biography, written by Arthur P. Bates, was first published in 1998.

 The Bettjemans were among the first settlers to take up land at the ill-fated soldiers' settlement in the Mangapurua valley in the Whanganui River hinterland.
 They were also among the last to leave.

 Frederick Charles Bettjemann was born near Westport on 19 January 1884, the son of Johann Jürgen Heinrich Bettjemann, a miner, and his wife, Catrine Adeline Wilhelmine Wellbrock.
 Having early shown a practical bent, Fred Bettjeman (he dropped the final 'n') worked as an engineer on overseas ships for several years and then as an engine driver for the Westport Coal Company.
 In January 1915 he was posted as a private in the Canterbury Battalion.
 Later in the year he was wounded at Gallipoli and sent to the Military Convalescent Hospital at Epsom, Surrey.
 There he was nursed by Agnes Muir McNab.
 Always called Nancy, she was born at Port Glasgow, Renfrewshire, Scotland, on 4 July 1885, the daughter of Mary Mirk and her husband, James McNab, a ship carpenter.
 Nancy had trained as a seamstress before pursuing a nursing career.
 She qualified as a medico-psychological nurse in 1910 and as a midwife in 1914.